Richard Sakakida: World War II

 Despite this, security was lax, and Sakakida was often left alone with sensitive military documents, some of which he proceeded to memorize or steal.
 When a woman showed up at the Judge Advocate General's office to obtain a pass to visit her imprisoned guerrilla leader husband, Ernest Tupas, Sakakida took the risk of revealing his true identity to her.
 Mrs. Tupas put him in touch with the Philippine resistance, to whom he passed information.

 He also devised a plan for a mass escape for Tupas and other Filipino prisoners.
 On a night in October 1943, it was set in motion.
 Sakakida posed as a Japanese officer and led a band of guerrillas into the prison at Muntinglupa.
 After knocking out or overpowering the unsuspecting guards, the rescuers freed nearly 500 inmates.
 Sakakida returned to his quarters with no one the wiser.
 According to the Associated Press 1996 obituary of Sakakida, three former guerrillas, including a Roman Catholic priest, claimed that he "fabricated his role in the escape."
 Senator Daniel Akaka of Hawaii responded that "Sakakida's story has 'been confirmed time and time again.'"

-In December 1944, Sakakida decided that the time had finally come to flee.
-He hid in the jungle, cut off from any news.
-The war had been over for weeks when he made contact with Americans soldiers in September 1945.
+In December 1944, Sakakida decided that the time had finally come to flee into the jungle and managed to rejoin the Filipino guerrillas where he was injured by shrapnel in a firefight with a Japanese patrol.
+Cut off from the news, they survived on grass and berries.
+When he was finally found by American soldiers weeks after the war ended, he was wearing a torn and shreded Japanese uniform and was suffering from malaria, beriberi, and dysentery.
+He would be questioned by American officers about his identity.
+Luckily, his former colleague Arthur Komori, then working with CIC Gen Thorpe in Tokyo had been looking for him and had sent word to CIC officers in the Philippines to be on the lookout for him and were able to vouch for him as a fellow CIC agent.

 Post-war

 Sakakida returned to the Counterintelligence Corps and was promoted to master sergeant.
 He testified at the war crimes trial of General Tomoyuki Yamashita, as he had been an interpreter in the office of the general's Judge Advocate.
-He remained in Manila for eighteen months, working on war crime investigations; he encountered some of his former torturers, whom he forgave.
+He remained in Manila for eighteen months, working on war crime investigations where he encountered some of his former torturers, whom he forgave.

-He was commissioned in 1947.
-He married Cherry M. Kiyosaki of Maui on September 25, 1948.
-He transferred to the United States Air Force and rose to the rank of lieutenant colonel.
+Following the war, Sakakida received a direct commission as a Lieutenant and transferred to the United States Air Force.
+He married Cherry M. Kiyosaki of Maui on September 25, 1948 before being stationed in Tokyo where he served in the Office of Special Investigations (OSI) where he was responsible for coordinating Japanese police and investigative agencies to stop black market activities in Tokyo.
+Overall, he spent 19 of his 27 years in the Air Force in Japan, where he retired as commander of AFOSI in Japan as a Lieutenant Colonel in 1975.

-After retiring in 1975, he lived in Fremont, California.
-He died of lung cancer on January 23, 1996.
+Following retirement, he lived in Fremont, California where he died of lung cancer on January 23, 1996.
 He was survived by his wife.